mosabek/CON3/README.md

-# Streamlit App for Blood Cell Count Dataset
+# Streamlit App for Detecting excavators in images

 This app allows you to upload an image of blood cells and use an [object detection model](https://models.roboflow.com/object-detection) to detect the white blood cells, red blood cells, and platelets.